nuckcrews/gpt-operator/README.md

 ## Contributing

+We are actively looking for new contributors to help improve and expand the GPT Operator repository.
 All contributions are welcome!
-Reach out for more information.
+Please feel free to reach out for more information on how you can contribute.